 Table # 1 Designation of Public Housing Activity Description 1a.
 Development name: Blackwell Senior Cottages (Phase 1) 1b.
 Development (project) number: VA007000037 2.
-Designation type: X Occupancy by only the elderly Occupancy by only families with disabilities Occupancy by only elderly families and families with disabilities 3.
-Application status (select one): X Approved; included in the PHA's Designation Plan Submitted, pending approval Planned application 4.
+Designation type: X Occupancy by only the elderly ☐ Occupancy by only families with disabilities Occupancy by only elderly families and families with disabilities 3.
+Application status (select one): X Approved; included in the PHA's Designation Plan ☐ Submitted, pending approval ☐ Planned application 4.
 Date this designation approved, submitted, or planned for submission: 03/21/2014 (approved) 5.
-If approved, this designation constitutes a (select one): X New Designation Plan Revision of a previously approved Designation Plan 6.
+If approved, this designation constitutes a (select one): X New Designation Plan ☐ Revision of a previously approved Designation Plan 6.
 Number of units affected: 14 7.
-Coverage of action (select one): X Part of the development Total development Table # 2 Designation of Public Housing Activity Description
+Coverage of action (select one): X Part of the development Total development Table # 2 Designation of Public Housing Activity Description 1a.

-Table # 2 Designation of Public Housing Activity Description 1a.
 Development name: Blackwell Senior Cottages (Phase 2) 1b.
-Development (project) number: VA007000038 2.
+Development (project) number: VA00700038 2.
 Designation type: X Occupancy by only the elderly Occupancy by only families with disabilities Occupancy by only elderly families and families with disabilities 3.
-Application status (select one): X Approved; included in the PHA's Designation Plan Submitted, pending approval Planned application 4.
+Application status (select one): X Approved; included in the PHA's Designation Plan ☐ Submitted, pending approval ☐ Planned application 4.
 Date this designation approved, submitted, or planned for submission: 03/21/2014 (approved) 5.
 If approved, this designation constitutes a (select one): X New Designation Plan Revision of a previously approved Designation Plan 6.
 Number of units affected: 4 7.
-Coverage of action (select one): X Part of the development 🗌 Total development

-Table # Table # 3 Designation of Public Housing Activity Description 1a.
-Dev velopment name: Blackwell Senior Cottages (Phase 3) 1b.
-Dev velopment (project) number: TBD 2.
-Desi gnation type: Х Occupancy by only the elderly / Occupancy by only families wi th disabilities Occupancy by only elderly fam nilies and families with disabilities 3.
-Appl ication status (select one): Approved; included in the PHA A's Designation Plan Submitted, pending approval Х X Planned application 4.
-Date 4.
+Coverage of action (select one): X Part of the development Total development 7. coverage of action (select one).
+A Part of the development Table # 3 Designation of Public Housing Activity Description 1a.
+Development name: Blackwell Senior Cottages (Phase 3) 1b.
+Development (project) number: TBD 2.
+Designation type: X Occupancy by only the elderly Occupancy by only the elderly Occupancy by only families with disabilities Occupancy by only elderly families and families with disabilities Application status (select angle): 3.
+Application status (select one): ☐ Approved; included in the PHA's Designation Plan Submitted, pending approval V. Blanced application X Planned application 4 Date this designation approved submitted or planned for submissions 4.
 Date this designation approved, submitted, or planned for submission: 2024 (planned) 5.
-If ap 5.
-If approved, this designation constitutes a (select one): Х New Designation Plan Revision of a previously approved Designation Plan 6.
-Num ber of units affected: 4 7.
-Coverage of action (select one): X Part of the development 🗌 Total development
+If approved, this designation constitutes a (select one): X New Designation Plan

+☐ Revision of a previously approved Designation Plan 6.
+Number of units affected: 4 7.
+Coverage of action (select one): X Part of the development ☐ Total development

-Tables of New and Planned Rental Assistance Demonstration ("RAD") Conversions
+Exhibit B.2-3 Tables of New and Planned Rental Assistance Demonstration ("RAD") Conversions